Fati-810/Toss-Dice/README.md

 # Toss a Dice
-The Toss Dice website is a simple virtual dice-rolling application that allows users to simulate rolling a dice with a click.
-It provides a fun and interactive way to generate random dice outcomes, useful for games, decision-making, or just for fun.
+The Toss Dice website is a **simple virtual dice-rolling application** that allows users to simulate rolling a dice with a click.
+It provides a **fun** and **interactive** way to generate random dice outcomes, **useful** for games, decision-making, or just for fun.

 # Features:

-✔️ Roll a Dice Button: Click to generate a random dice outcome.
+🎲 Roll a Dice Button: Click to generate a random dice outcome.

-✔️ Random Dice Faces: The website displays a random number between 1 and 6.
+🔢 Random Dice Faces: The website displays a random number between 1 and 6.

-✔️ Visual Representation: The dice face updates dynamically to match the number rolled.
+👀  Visual Representation: The dice face updates dynamically to match the number rolled.

-✔️ Simple & Interactive UI: Easy-to-use interface with smooth animations.
+✨ Simple & Interactive UI: Easy-to-use interface with smooth animations.

-✔️ Instant Results: No delays, instant dice roll results.
+⚡ Instant Results: No delays, instant dice roll results.

 # How to Play :